In this article, you will understand the chronology of the fundraising process in 5 steps and we will answer the question « How to raise funds » :

 - The financial health of the startup.
 Thanks to the due diligence, the investors will be able to compare the information entered in the business plan and the information analyzed by the audit firm.
 The goal is to identify the main expense items, the need for financing, the capital structure, etc. There is also a purely administrative analysis of the social and fiscal documents.

 - The legal health of the startup.
 Here, the main legal documents of the startup are audited.
-These include the minutes of general meetings and any disputes.
+These include the minutes of the general meeting and any disputes.

 - Research and development needs.
 The R&D policy of the startup is observed to identify the needs and verify the coherence of the costs.